Computer History Museum: Famous Computers and Gadgets

-If you love historical computers and famous gadgets, then you should visit the Computer History Museum (CHM).
-Not only is the CHM one of Silicon Valley’s top attractions, it also holds one of the world’s largest collections of computer artifacts.
+If you love historical computers and famous gadgets, visit the Computer History Museum (CHM).
+The CHM is one of Silicon Valley’s top attractions and holds one of the world’s largest collections of computer artifacts.
 Equally important is its location in Mountain View, one of the prominent communities that helped establish Silicon Valley.
-Although Apple Park and Googleplex are must-sees, CHM will complete your technology tour of this center of innovation.
-Here then, are just a small portion of the famous computers and gadgets you can see.
+Although Apple Park and Googleplex are must-sees, CHM will complete your technology tour of this innovation center.
+Here, you can see just a few famous computers and gadgets.

 Computer History Museum